USS Skywatcher: Construction

 Skywatcher (YAGR-3) was laid down on 30 November 1944, under a Maritime Commission (MARCOM) contract, MC hull 2337, as the Liberty Ship Rafael R. Rivera, by J.A.
 Jones Construction, Panama City, Florida.
 She was launched on 16 January 1945; sponsored by Mrs. Evelyn Anderson; and delivered 25 June 1945, to the States Marine Corporation.

 Service history

 Seacowboys

 In 1946, after World War II, Rafael R. Rivera was converted to a livestock ship, also called a cowboy ship.
 From 1945 to 1947, the United Nations Relief and Rehabilitation Administration and the Brethren Service Committee of the Church of the Brethren sent livestock to war-torn countries.
 These "seagoing cowboys" made about 360 trips on 73 different ships.
 The Heifers for Relief project was started by the Church of the Brethren in 1942; in 1953, this became Heifer International.
 Rafael R Rivera was one of these ships, known as cowboy ships, as she moved livestock across the Atlantic Ocean.
-Rafael R Rivera moved horses, heifers, and mules, as well as a some chicks, rabbits, and goats.
+Rafael R Rivera moved horses, heifers, and mules, as well as some chicks, rabbits, and goats.